 If you complete a marathon, you will have overcome a great athletic challenge.
 If you decide you like marathons, you can always do it again—and you'll probably do it faster because you will have more experience.
 So, focus on finishing as comfortably as possible.
-That will mean following a training program that prepares your body for the task.
+That will mean following a training program that prepares your body for the task without causing injury.

-Kim Liljeblad, MS designed a 16-week program for first time marathoners.
-It includes the following components:
+A sample program for first time marathoners may include the following components:

-You do not need to run the full 26.2 miles in training, but you should do at least one run that is longer than 20 miles.
+Although some may advise, you do not need to run the full 26.2 miles in training, but you can do at least one run that is longer than 20 miles.
 You should know what it feels like to pass that 20-mile barrier.
-Do not go too far past 20, do not do it too often (once is enough), and do not do it too close to the race.
-Most people do long runs on the weekends, when there is more time to train.
+Do not go too far past 20, do not do it too often, and do not do it too close to the race.
+Most people do long runs on the weekends, when there is more time to train and recover.

 Two days a week, just go out and run.
-One of these runs should be about five to seven miles (less right before the race).
+One of these runs should be about 5 miles (less right before the race).
 The other should happen the day after your long run.
-It should be about three miles.
+It should be about 4miles.

-You do not want to get burned out, so take off at least one day per week—more if you need it.
+You do not want to get burned out, so take off at least 1 day per week.
+If you feel tired, take another day.
 This helps your muscles recover and leaves you feeling refreshed for your next training session.

 Most running injuries are overuse injuries; rest is key to staying healthy during marathon training.
 One day per week off and some cross training will help.

 Another key for runners who are not used to doing long distances is to build up slowly.
 Be especially careful about your long runs.
-Do not run eight miles one week then sixteen the next.
+Do not run 8 miles one week then 16 the next.
 Rather, increase your distance in small increments.

-Liljeblad's program involves increasing long runs by no more than a few miles each week—and there is not an increase in mileage every week.
-Total weekly mileage never increases by more than five miles from one week to the next.
+Most programs involve increasing long runs by no more than a few miles each week—and there is not an increase in mileage every week.
+Total weekly mileage never increases by more than 5 miles from one week to the next.
 You need to give your body time to adjust to the new distances it is running.